LGoodDatePicker/LGoodDatePicker/README.md

 * Translations include 22 languages.
 (Arabic, Chinese, Czech, Danish, Dutch, English, French, German, Greek, Hindi, Italian, Indonesian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Vietnamese.)
 * Natively uses the standard Java 8 time package (java.time.LocalDate).
 This package is also called "JSR-310".
+* The parallel Backport allows the library to be run in older Java versions, Java 6 and Java 7.
 * Also supports other common data types, such as "java.util.Date".
 * Customizable visual elements.
 (Including calendar size, fonts, colors, and the popup border.)